 MELBOURNE, Australia (Achieve3000, December 4, 2019).
 What can't a dog sniff out once it puts its snout to the task?
 Police K-9s detect everything from missing persons to counterfeit money.
-Healthcare pup-fessionals can pick up the scent markers of certain early-stage cancers and dangerous allergens in foods.
+Healthcare pup-fessionals can pick up the scent markers of certain early-stage cancers, dangerous allergens in foods, and sudden changes in human blood-sugar levels.
+And let's not forget an ordinary dog's amazing ability to smell a just-opened can of dog food from afar.